-It’s not every day that you will find a farm run by sisters (and Associates and many volunteers) from a convent, but that is exactly what you will find at Michaela Farm in Oldenburg, Indiana.
+It’s not every day that you will find a farm run by sisters from a convent, Associates, and a small army of volunteers, but that is exactly what you will find at Michaela Farm in Oldenburg, Indiana.

 Oh, and just so we are clear, I don’t mean some little vegetable patch with a few rows of corn.
 I mean a 300 acre working farm!